AggressiveExperienced

 Unlike other types of cases where parties go their separate ways after their legal matters are resolved, divorced spouses may still have to interact with one another if they have minor children.
 At Fontenot Law, P.C., we aim to help individuals and families find real-life solutions for their legal issues.
 Our law firm recognizes that it can be challenging to think about going to court against someone in your own family.
 We’ll be with you at every stage of your case to ensure your peace of mind remains intact, and so we can give you the keys to start fresh – no matter the situation.

-Contact our law office and schedule a free consultation with one of our family attorneys to discuss possible solutions to your case.
+Contact our office and schedule a consultation with one of our family attorneys to discuss possible solutions to your case.

 What Types of Child Custody Arrangements Are Available in Utah?